…and How to Paint Quicker

-This will teach you both about the tinting strength of each pigment and show you how very subtle earth colours can be mixed from bright hues, using the principles of colour theory and complementary colours to help to dull and mute colours down.
+This will teach you both about each pigment’s tinting strength and show you how very subtle earth colours can be mixed from bright hues, using the principles of colour theory and complementary colours to help to dull and mute colours down.

 Split colours into zones

-You can premix strings for certain areas of a painting, just spend a few minutes looking at the subject and trying to split a painting into different zones.
+You can premix strings for certain areas of a painting; spend a few minutes looking at the subject and trying to split a painting into different zones.